13 min read

 Understanding consumer behavior requires gathering data.
 By analyzing customer interactions, purchase histories, and browsing habits, businesses can refine their consumer profiles and better target specific segments.

 Tools like Google Analytics and customer surveys help gather the necessary information to adjust marketing strategies.
-All in all, it is safe to say that data analytics can also improve customer service by offering tailored solutions that address specific pain points or implement consumer trends.
+All in all, it's safe to say that data analytics can also improve customer service by offering tailored solutions that address specific pain points or implement consumer trends.

 Real-world examples provide insight into how to effectively reach different consumer types.
 For instance, Walmart successfully targeted impulse customers with flash sales on social media platforms, leading to a surge in spontaneous purchases.
 Similarly, a Hut Rewards from Pizza Hut was a loyalty program by Pizza Hut to increase customer retention, turning first-time diners into regular visitors.